 Skin condition was evaluated by taking photographs of the mouse dorsal skin at the end of the eight week to confirm the extent of wrinkle formation.
-Replicas were prepared using a SILFLO kit (CuDerm Corporation, Dallas, TX, USA) to scale the area of the wrinkles just before the mice were harvested.
+Replicas were prepared using a SILFLO kit (CuDerm Corporation, Dallas, TX, USA) to scale the area of the wrinkles just before harvesting the skin of the mice.